Landing page with styled-components and react-bootstrap

 }

-, so it can be used by the index.js
+NOTE: The class must be exported by adding the export word before class, so it can be used by the index.js file.

-The content that we want to display in the browser must be the return
+The content that we want to display in the browser must be the return of the render function.

 For example, let’s render a simply paragraph with the text This is a paragraph.